D-R-A-X-E-N/Consumables/README.md

 🏎️ - Fast, lightweight addon!

 🗺️ - MINI MAP BUTTON.
+(Movable, and detachable.)

 (Please note, all code is produced off the top of the dome, no AI was used, completely freestyle code, 100% natural, organic, olive oil code 🫒) PS: I have tested the addon, however it is likely that there may be bugs, or issues.
 Please notify me if you find them for immediate(ish) rectification.